 ALAC Statement on Data Protection/Privacy Issues: Draft Framework for a Possible Unified Access Model for Continued Access to Full WHOIS Data

-Introduction
+November __, 2018

-The ALAC appreciates the opportunity to provide feedback on the “Draft Framework for a Possible Unified Access Model for Continued Access to Full WHOIS Data,” published on 20 August.
+The ALAC appreciates the opportunity to provide feedback on the “Draft Framework for a Possible Unified Access Model for Continued Access to Full WHOIS Data,” published on 20 August 2018.

-Prior ALAC Statement regarding Access
+PRIOR ALAC STATEMENT REGARDING ACCESS

 On 10 April 2018, the ALAC submitted the “ALAC Statement on Data Protection/Privacy Issues: ICANN Proposed Interim Model,” which includes the following views relating to access to WHOIS.
 These views are relevant here: